... aka: George A. Romero's Dawn of the Dead

 George A. Romero

 Romero's follow-up to his trend-setting NIGHT OF THE LIVING DEAD (1968) is, quite simply, one of the finest horror films ever made.
 What started on a small scale in Night has exploded into a full-out epidemic of flesh-eating zombies.
 At a TV studio, a disorganized emergency news broadcast is underway, but the station workers are fleeing in droves.
 Fran (Gaylen Ross) gets word from her helicopter pilot boyfriend Stephen (David Emge) that they're going to do the same.
 The city is getting too dangerous and, after all, "Someone's got to survive."
 Meanwhile, after trying to help contain a zombie infestation in a tenement apartment, infantryman Roger (Scott H. Reiniger) - who's already been drafted to help escort Stephen and Fran out of the dangerous city - meets Peter (Ken Foree).
-Since there's going to be an extra seat on the copter and he could a pair of extra pair of hands anyway, Roger invites Peter along for the ride.
+Since there's going to be an extra seat on the copter and he could use an extra pair of hands anyway, Roger invites Peter along for the ride.
 The four take off that evening and fly through the night, passing a redneck posse blasting zombies and having an almost fatal run-in with the living dead while stopping to refuel the next day.
 Flying on a bit further, they stumble upon a large shopping mall.
 Though it's full of zombies, they're in desperate need of both rest and supplies.
 Peter and Roger go down below to get what they need, then come to the conclusion they may have stumbled onto a good thing.

 Using semi trucks, they block all of the entrances, then go about locking the doors, welding them shut and killing off all the zombies currently inside.
 Though Roger is bitten and grows increasingly ill, the four now have a safe haven stocked with everything they could possibly need.
 There's food, clothing, shelter, medicine, a gun and ammunition store and even a video arcade and ice skating rink for their entertainment needs.
 For a short while, they're able to keep tabs on what's going on elsewhere tuning in to a pirate TV broadcast, but this connection to the outside world - a faint glimmer of hope that things might actually turn out OK - is short-lived.
 Roger passes away, Fran discovers she's pregnant and, after awhile, the surviving three come to the sad conclusion that life as they know it is over.
 Now faced with the option of fleeing into a devastated and dangerous world or rotting away in the mall, the three eke out a miserable existence until they're forced into action when a gang of gun-toting motorcyclists - who've been wily enough to survive on the road this entire time - decide to destroy their barricades and start looting, allowing a huge number of zombies to come in with them.
 Who will win out on capturing control of the commercial kingdom?
 Better yet, does it really even matter by that point?